riscarattm81112/repository/README.md

-The Marquess of Queensberry rules, established in 1867, introduced significant changes to boxing, including the use of padded gloves, standardized ring dimensions, and rounds.
+The modern sport of boxing evolved in England during the 18th century, with the first documented boxing rules established in 1743 by the London Prize Ring rules.